datacamp/courses-introduction-to-python/chapter4.md

 - Print out the type of `np_baseball` to check that you got it right.

 *** =hint
 - `import numpy as np` will do the trick.
-Now, you have to use `np.fun_name()` whenever you want to use a numpy function.
+Now, you have to use `np.fun_name()` whenever you want to use a Numpy function.
 - `np.array()` should take on input `baseball`.
 Assign the result of the function call to `np_baseball`.
 - To print out the type of a variable `x`, simply type `print(type(x))`.